GenericPirate/tmux/Contributing.md

 It is worth getting in touch before starting work, particularly on larger items, to avoid any duplication of effort.

+### Documentation

+- The getting started guide on the wiki need to be updated for 3.2 and later:

+  * popups

+  * using marked panes with tree mode

+- The advanced use guide is unfinished and also needs these added for 3.2 and
+  later:

+  * %local

+  * terminal-features

 ### Small things

 - ([#2766](https://github.com/tmux/tmux/issues/2766)) A flag to select-window